What is a CCRC?

 What is your accreditation and who provides it?

-We have full national accreditation by CARF-CCAC (Commission on Accreditation of Rehabilitation Facilities-Continuing Care Accreditation Commission).
+We have full accreditation by CARF International (Commission on Accreditation of Rehabilitation Facilities).
 Our accreditation ensures the continuous application of quality improvement practices.
 Take a look at our Awards, Recognition, & Accreditation.

-Is Willamette View a for-profit or not-for-profit CCRC?
+Is Willamette View a for-profit or not-for-profit CCRC/Life Plan Community?

-Willamette View is a not-for-profit CCRC.
+Willamette View is a not-for-profit CCRC/Life Plan Community.
 Our primary interest is serving the residents at Willamette View rather than shareholders of a corporation.

 Can I bring my pet?

-Small pets are welcome at the Plaza, The Homes on River Ridge and Patio Homes, with a non-refundable deposit.
+Small pets are welcome at the Plaza, The Homes on River Ridge, Patio and Balcony Homes, and the new North Pointe Homes, with a non-refundable deposit.
 Service animals are welcome throughout the entire campus.
 Pets Welcome!

 Is the campus smoke free?